Repost from 2015-2016. Edited, updated, and corrected.

 - An opportunity to evangelize sinners (Mark 16:15)

 - Laying up treasures in Heaven (Matthew 6:19-21)

 I say in theory because — as observers of Evangelicalism know — God’s chosen ones love THIS life as much as atheists do.
 Christians profess to be ready to go home (Heaven), but few of them are lining up to board the next bus to the pearly gates.
 Blissful, pain-free eternal life might await Christians once they cross to the other side, but they don’t seem to be in a hurry to experience the pleasures of Club Heaven®.
 Simply put, Evangelicals say one thing and do another.

 Believers and unbelievers should alike admit that this life matters, and how each of us finds meaning and purpose is no one’s business but ours.
-My wife’s parents are 80 years old.
-Their world revolves around Jesus, the Bible, and their church — the Newark Baptist Temple.
-Nine months ago, Polly’s father had his hip replaced.
-The surgery proved to be a disaster and he is now in a nursing home.
-My in-laws were forced to sell their home — a place they have lived for 38 years.
-Knowing that they had to move, Polly suggested to her Mom that they move near our home so we could take care of them (We live 3 hours Northwest of their home in Newark, Ohio).
+My wife’s mother is in her 80s.
+Her world (and that of her husband, who died in 2020), revolves around Jesus, the Bible, and her church — the Newark Baptist Temple.
+Six years ago, Polly’s father had his hip replaced.
+The surgery proved to be a disaster and he spent most of the last years of his life in a nursing home.
+My in-laws were forced to sell their home — a place they have lived for thirty-eight years.
+Knowing that they had to move, Polly suggested to her Mom that they move near our home so we could take care of them (We live 3 hours northwest of their home in Newark, Ohio).
 Polly’s Mom replied, I can’t.
 My church is here.
-I have known Polly Shope Gerencser for 40 years and I have NEVER seen her so devastated as she was by her Mom’s words.
+I have known Polly Shope Gerencser for forty-six years and I have NEVER seen her so devastated as she was by her Mom’s words.

 Now, let me get back to aimlessly living a life of despair.